13 Vegan and Plant-Based Eateries to Explore in Austin

 1901 East Cesar Chavez St.

-Family-operated since 1988, this time-honored institution is a gluten-free bakery, juice and smoothie bar, holistic wellness store and Tex-Mex vegan diner all in one, serving up large portions from its two homey dining rooms in south and east Austin (where you’ll likely recognize the colorful street mural dedicated to noteworthy vegetarians.)
+Family-operated since 1988, this time-honored institution is a gluten-free bakery, juice and smoothie bar, holistic wellness store and Tex-Mex vegan diner all in one, serving up large portions from its homey dining room in East Austin (where you’ll likely recognize the colorful street mural dedicated to noteworthy vegetarians.)
 Look out for tempting daily specials, but whatever you do, don’t skimp on the vegan cakes, which make a perfect addition to special occasions.

 9828 Great Hills Trail, Unit 300